-retirement policy to become applicable.
-3166-1 list of country & territory names).
+retirement policy to 3166-1 list of country &

-appirousie.
+become applicable. territory names).

 The overall policy on the

 selection of IDN ccTLD

 strings includes the criteria

 for selection of an IDN

 ccTLD string.
 The

 delegation, transfer and

 revocation are defined

 through RFC 1591 and

 interpreted through the FoI

 are applicable by the

 overall principles.

-Version 04 - 04 January 2021
+Version 05 - 22 February 2021